pixilab/net-blocks/README.md

 Looking for its status being _Active: active (running)_

 ## Install NGINX
-To install NGINX as reverse proxy in front of Blocks server simply run the install-nginx script.
+To install NGINX as reverse proxy in front of Blocks server, first exit any previous SSH session, then log in to the server using ssh as the root (or a _sudoer_) user.

+`ssh <username>@<ip-of-your-server>`

+Then run the _install-nginx_ script:

 `sudo ./install-nginx.sh`

 ## Set up a domain name
 Set up the domain name to be used, along with a SSL certificate (HTTPS) for your domain.
 This assumes that a DNS entry has been established, as mentioned above, pointing your domain name to your newly created server.

-`sudo ./add-domain.sh _blocks-server-domain-name_`
+`sudo ./add-domain.sh <blocks-server-domain-name>`

 Enter your email address and other preferences when prompted by the certbot.